This page explains everything you need to know about a Voice of the Customer program, including:

 Increase in revenue

-But too often, marketers place similar expectations on each of these methods, even though the way that you engage your visitors has an enormous impact on the nature of the information you will collect.
+But too often, marketers place similar expectations on each of these methods, even though the way that you engage your customers has an enormous impact on the nature of the information you will collect.

 So to make sure you use the right methodology, you must first ask yourself: